Social Business Channel

-The Social Business Channel (otherwise known as SBC) is an online channel based in Irakleio, Attica and the first and only free thematic television channel for the economy in Greece.
-The station began operating in December 2005 and broadcast many programs on the market, the economy and traffic, in Greek and international markets.
-SBC, for seventeen whole years from 2005 until 2022, was the only financial channel in Greece, until Naftemporiki TV opened in 2022, and broke the SBC monopoly.
+The Social Business Channel (otherwise known as SBC) was a television channel (initially subscription, later free-to-air and until the end of its operation online) based in Irakleio, Attica and the first and only free thematic television channel for the economy in Greece.
+The station began operating in December 2005 and broadcast many programs on the stock market, the economy and movement, in Greek and international markets.
+With the arrival of Naftemporiki TV in September 2022, it ceased to exist as a television channel, continuing to operate as a news website.

 Certification and awards

 The SBC was certified according to the international standard of ISO 9001:2000 by Bureau Veritas and was distinguished by the President of Athens Exchange Spyros Capralos during the first meeting of Athens Exchange of 2007.
 It was also made interviews, which occupied the mass media, as the governor of Bank of Greece George Provopoulos, the head of the ASPIS Group Paul Psomiadis, the former economy minister Giorgos Papakonstantinou, the CEO of Hellas Sat Christodoulos Protopapas, Doctor Kapositas etc.